Red Light Therapy For Parkinson's Disease - Review Of Scientific Studies

 Conclusion

 While red light therapy for Parkinson's is still in the early stages of exploration, the promising results from animal models and small-scale trials underscore its potential as a revolutionary treatment option.
-While red light therapy can not heal Parkinson's, addressing mitochondrial dysfunction, combating cellular energy loss, and influencing neurotransmitter production are critical steps in managing symptoms of Parkinson's disease.
+While red light therapy can not heal Parkinson's, addressing mitochondrial dysfunction, combating cellular energy loss, and influencing neurotransmitter production are critical steps in managing symptoms of Parkinson's disease and can result in improvements in mobility, cognition, dynamic balance, spiral test, and sense of smell.

 Since there are no negative side effects to the therapy, it's worth for Parkinson's patients to explore red light therapy as a potential solution to improve your quality of life, despite that fact that more research needs to be done.